 Sri Lanka has won worldwide tourist attractions as a paradise for wildlife and natural beauty.
-So it is not surprising that the wild animals of Sri Lanka are able to attract tourists to Sri Lanka.
+So it is not surprising that the wild animals of Sri Lanka can attract tourists to Sri Lanka.
 Among them, Sri Lankan elephants have gained a very special place and elephant-watching tours have been a popular activity in Sri Lanka since time immemorial.

 So, in this post, we are going to give you valuable information about elephants in Sri Lanka.
 Then let’s jump to the article